-Physical bullying includes behaviours such as; hitting, kicking, shoving, spitting, beating up, stealing, or damaging property.
+Physical bullying includes behaviours such as: hitting, kicking, shoving, spitting, beating up, stealing or damaging property.

-Verbal bullying includes behaviours such as; name calling, mocking, hurtful teasing, humiliating or threatening someone, racist comments, or sexual harassment.
+Verbal bullying includes behaviours such as: name calling, mocking, hurtful teasing, humiliating or threatening someone, racist comments or sexual harassment.

-Social bullying includes behaviours such as; rolling your eyes or turning away from someone, excluding others from the group, gossiping or spreading rumours, setting others up to look foolish, and damaging friendships.
+Social bullying includes behaviours such as: rolling your eyes or turning away from someone, excluding others from the group, gossiping or spreading rumours, setting others up to look foolish and damaging friendships.

-Electronic or Cyber bullying includes the use of email, mobile 'phones, text messages, and internet sites to threaten, harass, embarrass, socially exclude or damage reputations and friendships.
-(See Computing and ICT Policy).

-Racial bullying includes behaviours such as; treating people badly because of their racial or ethnic background, saying bad things about a cultural background, calling someone racist names, or telling racist jokes.
+Electronic or Cyber bullying includes the use of email, mobile phones, text messages, and internet sites to threaten, harass, embarrass, socially exclude or damage reputations and friendships.
+Bullying may also take place due to some children not having access to online learning facilities (See Computing and ICT Policy).
+Racial bullying includes behaviours such as: treating people badly because of their racial or ethnic background, saying bad things about a cultural background, calling someone racist names or telling racist jokes.

-Religious bullying treating people badly because of their religious background or beliefs, saying bad things about a religious background or belief, calling someone names or telling jokes based on his or her religious beliefs.
+Religious bullying can include treating people badly because of their religious background or beliefs, saying bad things about a religious background or belief, calling someone names or telling jokes based on his or her religious beliefs.

-Sexual bullying includes behaviours such as; leaving someone out or treating them badly because they are a boy or a girl, making someone feel uncomfortable because of their sex, making sexist comments or jokes, touching, pinching or grabbing someone in a sexual way, making crude comments about someone's sexual behaviour, spreading a sexual rumour and name calling.
+Sexual bullying includes behaviours such as: leaving someone out or treating them badly because they are a boy or a girl, making someone feel uncomfortable because of their sex, making sexist comments or jokes, touching, pinching or grabbing someone in a sexual way, making crude comments about someone's sexual behaviour, spreading a sexual rumour and name calling.

-Disability or learning difficulties (SEND) bullying includes behaviours such as; leaving someone out or treating them badly because of a disability or difficulty, making someone feel uncomfortable because of a disability or difficulty, or making hurtful comments or jokes.

-Homophobic bullying includes any hostile or offensive action, as defined above relating to sexual orientation, including verbal, physical, emotional, social exclusion, harassment, insulting, degrading comments, name calling, gestures, taunts, insults or jokes.
+Disability or learning difficulties (SEND) bullying includes behaviours such as: leaving someone out or treating them badly because of a disability or difficulty or because they are a carer or adopted, making someone feel uncomfortable because of a disability or difficulty, or making hurtful comments or jokes.
+Homophobic or prejudiced bullying includes any hostile or offensive action, as defined above relating to sexual orientation or protected characteristics with sensitivities towards people who are transgender, including verbal, physical, emotional, social exclusion, harassment, insulting, degrading comments, name calling, gestures, taunts, insults or jokes.